-Similarly, in Wales, 100-acre St. Fagans National History Museum near Cardiff models traditional Welsh folk life with carefully reconstructed and fully furnished historic buildings, as well as a "castle" (actually a Tudor-era manor house) that offers a glimpse of how the other half lived.
+Similarly, in Wales, 100-acre St. Fagans National Museum of History near Cardiff models traditional Welsh folk life with carefully reconstructed and fully furnished historic buildings, as well as a "castle" (actually a Tudor-era manor house) that offers a glimpse of how the other half lived.
 Its workshops feature busy craftsmen eager to demonstrate their skills, and each house comes equipped with a local expert warming up beside a toasty fire.
 Kids can ask questions — and they should: Everyone here is happy to tell you anything you want to know about how Welsh life was lived when these buildings were new.

 Castles are another slice of history popular with the younger set.
 Just north of Stratford-Upon-Avon, you'll find England's single most spectacular castle: Warwick.
 This medieval masterpiece, which has been turned into a virtual theme park, is extremely touristy — but it's also historic and fun, and may well be Britain's most kid-friendly experience.
 It's a fairy-tale fortress that's entertaining from dungeon to lookout.
 Kids love the costumed docents who perform fantastic demonstrations of medieval weapons.

 Edinburgh Castle is another a fascinating and multifaceted sight where you can walk the ramparts, see old-time military gear, and ogle the stunning crown jewels of Scotland.
 There's also plenty of ghostly history in Scotland's capital city.
 A variety of companies lead spooky walks around town, providing an entertaining and affordable night out for the whole family.
 Or, for an unusual peek at Edinburgh's gritty, plague-ridden past, join a costumed performer on The Real Mary King's Close, an hour-long trip through an excavated underground street near the Royal Mile.
 Tours cover the standard goofy, crowd-pleasing ghost stories, but also provide authentic and historical insight into a part of town entombed by later construction.